Identity Theft Crimes in Florida

 Some law enforcement officers and prosecutors focus on “Economic or Financial Crimes” such as white collar crime, employee theft, and online identity theft.
 Many of these cases are prosecuted under Florida Statute §817.568 which prohibits identity theft through the criminal use of another person’s personal identification information.

-Economic crimes, specifically identity thefts, are the fastest growing crimes in Florida.
+Economic crimes, specifically identity theft, are the fastest-growing crimes in Florida.
 These crimes impact financial institutions as well as innocent individuals.

 Identity theft is a tool used to evade detection while committing crimes.
-The victims in identity theft cases are usually the person or group of people that suffered the actual or potential lost.
-However, even when an individual does not suffer a financial loss the person may still be considered a victim of identity theft.
+The victims in identity theft cases are usually the person or group of people who suffered the actual or potential loss.
+However, even when an individual does not suffer a financial loss, the person may still be considered a victim of identity theft.

 Attorney for Identity Theft Crimes in Tampa, FL

-The attorneys at the Sammis Law Firm represent clients charged with identity theft, false impersonation, and other forms of economic crimes.
-These crimes are investigated by federal, state and local enforcement agencies.
+The attorneys at the Sammis Law Firm represent clients charged with identity theft, false impersonation, and other economic crimes.
+Federal, state, and local enforcement agencies investigate these crimes.
 In Florida, these types of crimes are often funneled into the Economic Crimes Unit of the law enforcement agency.

-If you were charged with any form of identity theft in state court, then contact a criminal defense attorney at the Sammis Law Firm.
-We take an aggressive approach to fighting criminal charges throughout Tampa, Hillsborough County, FL, and the surrounding areas.
+If you were charged with identity theft in state court, contact a criminal defense attorney at the Sammis Law Firm.
+We aggressively fight criminal charges throughout Tampa, Hillsborough County, FL, and the surrounding areas.
 Call us today to discuss the accusations against you and possible defenses.

 Call (813) 250-0500.